The Highlights, The Favourites and The Flops of 2015

 “Folks say Old Auntie takes a girl and keeps her fifty years—then lets her go and takes another one.”
 Thirteen-year-old Daniel Anderson doesn’t believe Brody Mason’s crazy stories about the ghost witch who lives up on Brewster’s Hill with Bloody Bones, her man-eating razorback hog.
 He figures Brody’s probably just trying to scare him since he’s the new kid . . . a “stuck-up snot” from Connecticut.
 But Daniel’s seven-year-old sister Erica has become more and more withdrawn, talking to her lookalike doll.
 When she disappears into the woods one day, he knows something is terribly wrong.
 Did the witch strike?
 Has Erica been “took”?

 Took is a ghost story aimed at the younger audience and is just creepy enough without it being too scary.
-It has the touch of a modern day Hansel and Gretel with a creepy doll thrown in for good measure.
+It has the touch of a

 This book has a great atmosphere and I can picture it grabbing a child's imagination very easily.
 It strikes me as a book that they will remember fondly when they grow up and will probably find themselves looking for the scares this created in their young minds in future horror books when they are older.